3.2+39.4

 Implementing a GEF ItemValueResolver2

-We have mentioned that a GEF editor normally consists of two parts.
-Having so far focused on the canvas where you draw the figures, we now take a closer look at the palette where you select the kind of figure to draw ('Rectangle', 'Ellipse' or 'Connection').
+Usually a GEF editor consists of two parts.
+Having focused so far on the canvas where you draw the figures, we now take a look at the palette where you select the kind of figure to draw (e.g. 'Rectangle', 'Ellipse' or 'Connection').
 Its entries look like tool buttons but actually the palette is a FigureCanvas too.
 You will be glad to know that this one works out of the box, that is without implementing an ItemNameResolver2.
 When you click for example on the 'Rectangle' button, QF-Test recognizes a

 /Palette Root/Palette Container (Shapes)/Palette Entry (Rectangle)

 item.
-What will happen if you record a check for the 'Object value' for this button?
+What will happen when you record a check (cf. section 4.3) for the 'Object value' for this button?
 You may expect to get the button text 'Rectangle' but in fact the value of this item is

 Palette Entry (Rectangle)